Umer-Ali7/PIAIC-Q1/Onsite-Classes/class-07/Readme.md

 ### 🔹 Prompt Engineering Basics
 - Understanding what prompts are and how they guide AI models.
 - Writing effective prompts for better AI outputs.

+### 🔹 Context Engineering